 Using the methods detailed above keeps your emails password protected on a server in the UK and on your personal device.
 This is the most secure way to keep you and your clients information safe.
 For additional security keep a strong password on your computer and phone, and avoid lending it to family members.
 If you’re on a shared computer use webmail or have a user account setup that others won’t access.
 You can find out more about keeping your business data safe here.

 - Please note to NOT use smtp.yourdomain.com, imap.yourdomain.com or pop3.yourdomain.com for server addresses.
 This may be the default on your device when setting up new email accounts.
-There should be no prefix to the domain – simply use yourdomain.com.
+Depending on your setup you should either use mail.yourdomain.com (if specified in setup email) or simply use yourdomain.com.

 - If you are using pop3 rather than IMAP then use incoming server port 995.